mdtanker/polartoolkit/docs/installation.md

+# Online usage (Binder)

+See below for the full installation instructions.
+If instead you'd like to use this package online, without needing to install anything, check out our [Binder link](https://mybinder.org/v2/gh/mdtanker/antarctic_plots/c88a23c9dfe92c36f0bfdbbc277d926c2de763de), which gives full access the the package in an online environment.

+This Binder environment can also be accessed by clicking the Binder icon in any of the {doc}`gallery/gallery` examples.

 # Installation

 This package and most of it's dependencies can be installed with a simple call to `pip`, but since `PyGMT` requires `GMT` and `GeoPandas` require `GDAL`, both of which are C packages, neither can be installed via pip successfully.
 The below instructions should successfully install antarctic-plots, and all the dependencies:

 Here I use mamba to install packages, but conda should work as well: